WillFK/t-blondi/README.md

 - `minAvgRecentViews`: will ignore channels with fewer average recent views than this value
 - `maxAvgRecentViews`: will ignore channels with more average recent views than this value

-It's possible to remove a filter by removing the line of by setting the value to `0`
+It's possible to remove a filter by removing the property or by setting the value to `0`

 ## BLACKLIST